thomasdegan/weather-ai-system/README.md

 - "Give me a 5-day forecast for London"
 - "How's the weather in 10001?"
 - "Compare the weather in New York vs Los Angeles"
+- "Are there any weather alerts in Miami?"
+- "What weather warnings are active in New York?"
+- "Show me weather alerts for London, UK"

 ## 📊 Service Architecture